parshakova/neural_opinion_generator/README.md

 The OpinionNet is capable of computing the factorized distribution.
 It consists of three parts:
 1. The CNN encoder, that models sentence representation.
 2. Temporal block, that captures the essence of opinion and relations between sentences.
 3. The CNN decoder, that is conditioned on outputs of temporal block.
+It can be realized in word level or character level.

 Objective function consists of: